Ynsaid/Darija_sentiment_analysis_project/README.md

 The frontend is built with React and provides a user-friendly interface for interacting with the Flask backend.

 ### **Frontend Features**
--Input box for Algerian Darija comments
+- Input box for Algerian Darija comments
--Predict button
+- Predict button
--Live display of predicted sentiment and confidence -Character & word counters
+- Live display of predicted sentiment and confidence
+- Character & word counters
--Mobile responsive layout
+- Mobile responsive layout
--Frontend Repository
+- Frontend Repository

 ## **Frontend Repository**
 https://github.com/Ynsaid/Darija_Sentiment_Analysis_Frontend